AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

 This is continuation of previous project/assignment RESUME Builder.

 Add a print button to print the current resume.
 You can use a DOM method window.print to print the PDF.

+### Task 5

-Assignment 5 : Can you try the challenge of passing the function in one Prop like onPlay and the message inside that function to be accessed from other prop message [ As shown in Chapter Video ]
+Can you try the challenge of passing the function in one Prop like onPlay and the message inside that function to be accessed from other prop message [ As shown in Chapter Video ]